NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/3_EC.md

-## EC: CEnding, connecting (연결 어미)
+## EC: CEnding_connecting (연결 어미)

 ### Definition
 EC is a type of verbal ending that connects clauses or phrases, linking them without final termination and often indicating logical relationships between clauses.

 ---